hashicorp/terraform-provider-aws/website/docs/r/dms_replication_instance.html.markdown

     - Constraints: Minimum 30-minute window.

 * `publicly_accessible` - (Optional, Default: false) Specifies the accessibility options for the replication instance.
 A value of true represents an instance with a public IP address.
 A value of false represents an instance with a private IP address.
 * `replication_instance_class` - (Required) The compute and memory capacity of the replication instance as specified by the replication instance class.
-See `aws dms describe-orderable-replication-instances` for the available instance sizes.
+See [AWS DMS User Guide](https://docs.aws.amazon.com/dms/latest/userguide/CHAP_ReplicationInstance.Types.html) for available instance sizes and advice on which one to choose.
 * `replication_instance_id` - (Required) The replication instance identifier.
 This parameter is stored as a lowercase string.

     - Must contain from 1 to 63 alphanumeric characters or hyphens.